ShayanArman/compnetsproject/README.md

 The genes that are the same for both, we put in the child_genome.
 So in this case: child_genome = [10, 14], then we randomly, with the fittest function having the highest weight, choose the remaining genes(weight indexes) from these 2 genomes.

+Mutation:
+After the crossover, we mutate the child by looking at each index, and randomly seeing if it should be mutated.
+If we want to change the mutation chance, change this parameter: MUTATION_CHANCE.